 Half Rack

-A half rack is essential, as the name suggests, half a power rack.
-Despite the half-rack being less safe than a full power rack, it’s still extremely popular due to its open nature, lower price, and space-saving ability.
+As the name suggests, a half rack is essentially half a power rack.
+Despite the half rack being less safe than a full power rack, it’s still extremely popular due to its open nature, lower price, and space-saving ability.
 Also, the half-rack still has a higher level of safety than, say, a squat stand.
 I’ve used and tested many different half racks at all different price points.

 Squat Stand